google/mathsteps/ROADMAP.md

 # Roadmap

-A rough roadmap for mathsteps
+A rough roadmap for `mathsteps`

-Last time we did a ground truth to see what concepts are needed to answer questions asked in the Soratic app, this was the breakdown (note that some concepts might overlap):
+Last time we did a ground truth to see what concepts are needed to answer questions asked in the Soratic app, this was the breakdown (note that some concepts might overlap and both need to be covered for us to solve the problem):

 - Factoring: 22.84% of questions
 - Solve Equation: 17.99% of questions